rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

   list of node names
 - queues created by different client libraries could look inequivalent to the broker, though they had equivalent properties
-- in large queues under load, messages already on disk were retained in memory for too long
 - queue process monitors were not removed correctly
 - on Windows some batch file variables might pass unescaped backslashes to the broker, causing it to crash